© by David Taylor

 In the middle of the 4th century B.C., the world surrounding Neapolis and Palepolis began to change.
 The Etruscans, never able to form their conquests into a coherent empire, fell into decline.
 In their wake, and harrying them into eternity, came the nascent power of Rome.
 The Samnite tribes had also grown in power and had left their hills and herds to begin the conquest of many of the important cities of Campania.
 Cuma, Capua, Pozzuoli, Nola and Herculaneum all fell to them, leaving Neapolis virtually surrounded.
 That the Samnites did not attack may have been due to the city's fortifications but the lack of fields and herds as tempting plunder may also have played its part.

-the promise of naval support in times of need.
-Such
+promise of naval support in times of need.
+Such an

-an alliance would also have weakened the Samnites'
+alliance would also have weakened the Samnites' hold on

 Neapolis divided on the issue with the ruling Greek element coming out in favour of an alliance which would leave their position virtually untouched whilst allying them with the up and coming force of the day.
 Nevertheless, the pro-Samnite faction came out on top and, so, in 327 B.C.
 Rome declared war on Neapolis on the grounds that the city had been involved in hostilities against Roman colonies.
 Consul Quinto Publilio Filone headed the army which, sent to take Neapolis and Palepoli, found the latter reinforced with six thousand Nolans and Samnites and the former tightly ensconced within its walls of tufa.
 Filone camped his forces between the two centres, a tactic which was as sound politically as it was militarily in that it not only split the enemy's forces but also separated the Greeks in Neapolis from the more heavily pro-Samnite Palepoli, thus allowing internal divisions to come to a head.
 This proved to be the case when, even before the Romans had attacked, some of the leading citizens of Neapolis opened the gates to admit the besiegers.
 Able now to give their full attention to Palepoli, the Romans achieved a quick victory, completely routing the defenders.